stat545ubc-2024/assignment-b4-mbeletsky/README.md

 words in Jane Austen's *Pride and Prejudice* and fitted a linear model to world population data from the "gapminder" dataset from the "gapminder" R package.
 Please view the knitted .md file to see the assignment.

+The "assignment-b4-mbeletsky_files/figure-gfm" folder contains images of the plots generated in this assignment.